richpaul1/canary-budget/README.md

-## Canary Budget allows you to easily upload new budgets to Harness.
-You would have to modify the code based on your custom format.
+## Canary Budget

 ![Screenshot of Canary Budget](screenshot.png)

+Sample app for uploading budgets from CSV files.

 ## Environment variables:
 Make sure there is a .env file in the root folder with the following keys and values